There’s a reason why the holidays are called diet-busters.

 Whether you’re the host or the guest, holiday meal planning can be a bit of a toss-up.

-Then, there’s the fear of being a guest.
-Maybe you just started a Transformation or you’re knee-deep into your new healthy-eating lifestyle.
+Maybe you just started an Ultimate Lifestyle Transformation or you’re knee-deep into your new healthy-eating lifestyle.
 Do you ask for specific dishes just for you?
 Do you avoid eating the entire time?
 Do you bring your own food?

 Ah, the questions!
-There’s enough drama with all of our loved ones around one cramped table, food shouldn’t be a stressor.
+There’s enough drama this year with wondering how to stay socially distant or celebrating virtually through video chats.
 So, we thought we’d make it easy on you by giving you help.

 Here’s a list of healthy holiday meals.
 We’ll admit, some are healthy-ish, but come on, it’s the holidays!
 You’re not exactly thinking about strengthening your microbiome, you’re thinking of filling up your stomach!